ddella/PHP8-Nginx/README.md

 The build is in four steps:

+1. Clone the files from github.
-1. Start by downloading the Alpine mini root filesystem.
-2. Build the Docker container with the minirootfs.
+2. Download the Alpine mini root filesystem.
+We start our container with this.
+See an the extract from the ```Dockerfile```.
 ```Docker
 # Set master image
 FROM scratch
 ADD alpine-minirootfs-3.15.0-x86_64.tar.gz /
 ...
 ```
-3. Install Nginx and PHP 8.
+3. Build the Docker container.
-4. Copy and execute some scripts to finalize the installation.
+4. Install Nginx, PHP 8 and execute some scripts to finalize the installation.
+5. Run the container.

 # Copy all the files needed to build the image
 This will build a Docker image from scratch.
 It will be based on Alpine Linux 3.15.0 with Nginx web server and PHP8.